 Our important tasks are assessment of stock condition; single- and multi-species modelling of stock development; and the provision of management advice.

 The daily work is mainly organised into three groupings of co-workers, but there are clear overlap between the tasks:

-- obtaining age and other information from of “ear stones” (otoliths).
+- Processing biological samples, e.g. diet analysis or obtaining age and other data from otholiths / "ear stones”.
 Our newly built otolith lab is available for use by other research groups as well.

 The Demersal Fish Research Group comprises of approximately 35 people.
 One member of the group is based in Oslo, while the other members are based at Nordnes in Bergen.
 The group also includes postdocs, PhD students and master students.

 The group is particularly involved in several of the main resource management cruises, as project leaders, cruise coordinators, cruise leaders and research technicians.

 Our scientists participate in stock assessments in ICES working groups for the following stocks: cod, haddock in the Barents Sea, coastal cod north of 62oN, and saithe north and south of 62oN, but also the demersal fish species cod, haddock, whiting and plaice in the North Sea in addition to saithe.

 Furthermore, we contribute with stock assessment for redfish, halibut and capelin in the Barents Sea, where the responsibility lies respectively at the research groups “Deepwater and cartilaginous fish” and “Pelagic fish”.

 Regarding capelin, cod and haddock in the Barents Sea, multi-species modelling based on diet-analysis from cod are used in the stock models.
 Read more about the various species in the fact box to the right.